Golf Ball Position: Correct Stance From Driver to Putter

 Contents

 If you want to play better golf, master your setup.
+Specifically your golf ball position in your stance.

-The setup is the most important part of the game.
+If you ask almost any instructor, they’ll tell you that the setup is the most important part of the game.
 Not your tempo, backswing, or downswing.
 Sure, those play a pivotal role, but they are not as important as setup.

-One of the biggest parts of the setup is your golf ball position.
+One of the biggest parts of the setup is your ball position.
 Similar to the rest of your setup, if this is wrong, your ball striking will suffer.

 Here’s why…